Tarunpurohit146/Audio_Book/README.md

 # Audio_Book
-### This Application helps to read the contecnt of the selected file and parallely we can do other tasks.
+### This Application helps to read the content of the selected file and parallely we can do other tasks.
 #### This Application takes text or Pdf file as input and then extracts and reads the content of that file.

 ## How to Run